davidsalatic/UniGrades/README.md

 ## **_A simple app for managing university classes, activities and grades_**

 #### Users can:
-1. add new classes and activities within the class
+- add new classes and activities within the class
-2. keep track of their grades and achieved points
+- keep track of their grades and achieved points
-3. change style (font,color)
+- change style (font,color)
-4. choose a preset of an university semester
+- choose a preset of an university semester
+<br/><br/><br/>

-Admin, uppon loging in can change the grade system and a few other settings
+**Admin**, uppon loging in can change the grade system and a few other settings

+#### Language:
-Language: Serbian
+Serbian